angsgit/devops_home_lab/README.md

 # 🧪 Full DevOps Homelab Setup

-This document outlines the architecture, services, and current state of a personal DevOps homelab designed for hands-on learning, experimentation, and automation using Ansible and VMware Workstation.
+This document outlines the architecture, services, and current state of a personal DevOps homelab designed for hands-on learning, experimentation, and automation using.

 ---

 ## 📌 Overview

 The homelab simulates a real-world DevOps environment with dedicated virtual machines for source control, CI/CD, static code analysis, monitoring, container registry, and more.
-All VMs run on a local VMware Workstation host, using an isolated virtual network.
+All VMs run on a local VMware host, using an isolated virtual network.

 ---